 Allergic reactions to wool aren’t fully understood, but it is suspected that they originate from wool alcohols.
 What’s much more common than a true wool allergy is wool sensitivity.
 Those with sensitive skin often find wool extremely uncomfortable due to its course fibers.
 This discomfort is mistaken for an allergy.

 Are wool pillows dust mite resistant?

 I’m not sure if I’ve ever seen a pillow type NOT advertised as being dust mite resistant.
 Dust mites like to dine on the tiny pieces of dead skin and oils your body leaves behind in your bedding each night, not your pillow.
-This organic material gets trapped in your pillow, regardless of what kind it is.
+This organic material gets trapped inside your pillow, regardless of what kind it is.
 Dust mites love this stuff.
 They could care less about the shiny new pillow that just arrived in the mail because that plate is empty!